 To help you control concurrency, Buildkite provides two primitives: concurrency limits and concurrency groups.
-While these two primitives are closely linked and interdependant, they operate at different levels.
+While these two primitives are closely linked and interdependent, they operate at different levels.

-Concurrency limits define the number of jobs that are allowed to be running at any one time.
+Concurrency limits define the number of jobs that are allowed to run at any one time.
 These limits are set per-step and only apply to jobs that are based on that step.

 Setting a concurrency limit of

-1 on a step in your pipeline will ensure that no two jobs created from that step will run at the same time.
-These jobs will not run at the same time, even if there are agents available to do so.
+1 on a step in your pipeline will ensure that no two jobs created from that step will run at the same time, even if there are agents available.